togop/j3DPolyS-LE/README.md

 ### 1. Clone repository

-from master branch:
+from the master branch:
 `git clone https://gitlab.com/togop/3DPolyS-LE.git`

-or from development branch:
+or from the development branch:
 `git clone https://gitlab.com/togop/3DPolyS-LE.git -b develop`

 ### 2. Build and install

-To build and install as Python package run the following commands:
+To build and install as Python package, run the following commands:

 ```
-# go to the cloned repositry project folder
+# go to the cloned repository project folder
 cd 3DPolyS-LE
 make all
 ```

 ### Troubleshooting
-Depending on your installation environment you might want to create a dedicated Python environment.
+Depending on your installation environment, you might want to create a dedicated Python environment.

 Go to the cloned repository project's folder:
 ```